Sabritocaster/bobyai/README.md

 GROQ_API_KEY="<groq-api-key>"
 ```

-- `SUPABASE_SERVICE_ROLE_KEY` is only required for local tooling or background scripts.
-- The Groq key must have access to `llama-3.1-70b-versatile` (or adjust the model in `app/api/chat/route.ts`).
+- The Groq key must have access to `llama-3.1-8b-instant` (or adjust the model in `app/api/chat/route.ts`).

 ## 🗄️ Database Schema (Supabase)
 Run the SQL below in the Supabase SQL editor to create required tables: